runekaagaard/django-hypergen/README.rst

 - Automatic (de)serialization - use python builtin types and move on
 - No magic strings - reactivity is defined by referencing python functions
 - Free partial loading and back/forward history support - no special setup needed
-- Inbuilt confirmation dialogs for, blocking and debouncing of client side events
+- Inbuilt confirmation dialogs, blocking and debouncing of client side events
 - Easy uploading of files - with progress bar

 Value Proposition